Poison-Laden Books From The 16th And 17th Centuries Discovered In University Library

 The same method is employed by archaeologists and art galleries when trying to determine to chemical make-up of artifacts, such as pottery pieces, and paintings.

-The X-ray analysis revealed that the green pigment in the paint was actually arsenic — and quite a lot of it, Rasmussen told FOX News.
+The X-ray analysis revealed that the green pigment in the paint was actually arsenic — and quite a lot of it, Rasmussen told Fox News.

 “We were looking for writing which shows up as ink may contain copper or iron or calcium.
 However, the moment we put the X-ray beam on the green surface we saw the fantastic high amounts of arsenic.”